 The resort has a deli and BBQ area, so that you have everything you need right on site.
 With a games area, gold panning, sand volleyball, a pool, nature trails and even a petting farm complete with alpaca, you may forget that you came here to go to the National Park.
 Once you decide you are ready to head to the park, you have only about a 30-minute drive to the Big Oak Flat entrance.

-The closest park entry to the Yosemite Valley, the Arch Rock entrance welcomes visitors coming from all directions.
+The closest park entry to the Yosemite Valley, the Arch Rock entrance (sometimes maps call it the Yosemite Entrance Gate – Central) welcomes visitors coming from all directions.
 The town of Mariposa is the first indication of your arrival near Yosemite and the most developed, but a beautiful, winding road along the Merced River keeps you company through the tiny towns and hamlets of Midpines and El Portal before you arrive.
 You can get gas along the road between Mariposa and the park, but not much else.

 The Merced River Recreation Area and Briceburg Bridge area is a worthwhile stop for a quick swim or picnic in summer and offers a sense of the power of the river that carved the valley in winter.
 For a longer detour, head down Briceburg Road and pull over for views and swimming holes.
 Zephyr Whitewater Exhibitions offers Merced River trips on this side of the park if you aren’t in a rush to get to the valley.
 Highway 140 winds its way slowly to this main park entrance, and varied lodging opportunities give you the experience you seek.